“All disease begins in the gut” – Hippocrates

 The gut is where nearly 80% of our immune system lives and where up to 95% of our serotonin is produced.
 Yes – although serotonin is known as a brain neurotransmitter, and responsible for our mood, we actually produce most of the hormone in the gut!

-The best way to achieve optimum gut health is to cut down on processed foods, too many white refined carbs like pasta, bread, cakes and pastries, dairy and alcohol.
-These are all foods that place a strain on our digestive system.
+The best way to achieve optimum gut health is to cut down on processed foods.
+Too many white refined carbs such as pasta, bread, cakes, dairy and alcohol place a strain on our digestive system.

-Over-the-counter medicines like Nurofen and NSAIDs also damage our digestive health as do courses of prescribed antibiotics.
+Over-the-counter medicines such as Nurofen and NSAIDs also damage our digestive health.
+Courses of prescribed antibiotics have a similar impact.

-Try to include more healthy and nutritious foods like nuts, seeds, legumes, lentils, avocados, olive oil, flaxseeds and a range of vegetables and fruits.
+Try to include more healthy and nutritious foods such as nuts, seeds, legumes, lentils, avocados, olive oil, flaxseeds and a range of vegetables and fruits.
 And as always, go organic as much as you can.